askui/askui/docs/docs/general/07-Troubleshooting/ipv6.md

 });
 ```

-For example, starting the UI Controller (version `latest`, for other versions just replace the respective part of the path) on Mac OS from your project's root directory would like this:
+For example, starting the UI Controller (version `latest`, for other versions just replace the respective part of the path) on macOS from your project's root directory would like this:
 ```shell
 open ./node_modules/askui/dist/release/latest/darwin/askui-ui-controller.app --args --host ::1
 ```